No save confirmation on exit

 - Open some project

 - Make some changes

 - Close Modelio

 Changes will be lost.
 Although you might say it’s user fault, in fact it just breaks the principle of least astonishment.
 It’s pretty much taken for granted that any editorish program will prompt user if they have any unsaved changes.

-#2 Updated by WGH WGH about 6 years ago
+#2 Updated by WGH WGH over 6 years ago

 I tried two different platforms.
 Modelio build number is the one you specified.